 Poison (Ex) Sting-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d2 Dexterity damage; cure 1 save.
-The save DC is Constitution-based,
+The save DC is Constitution-based, and includes a +2 racial bonus.

 Giant wasps nearly always form nests, though not like their much smaller cousins.
 Each nest functions with one leader (the queen), a few workers, and several soldiers.
 The workers and the queen produce offspring while the soldiers protect the nest and hunt for food.
 Giant wasp nests are typically found in caves, abandoned houses, or any complex large enough to fit a dozen 10-foottall insects.